pjotrp/bioruby-alignment/README.md

 * Matrix notation for alignment object
 * Functional style alignment access and editing
 * Support for BioRuby Sequences
-* Support for (Newick) trees and node distance calculation
+* Support for BioRuby trees and node distance calculation
 * bio-alignment interacts well with BioRuby structures, including sequence objects and alignment/tree parsers

+When possible, BioRuby functionality is merged in.
+For example, by supporting Bio::Sequence objects, standard BioRuby alignment functions, sequence readers and writers can be used.
+By supporting the BioRuby Tree object, standard BioRuby tree parsers and writers can be used. bio-alignment takes alignment handling with phylogenetic tree support to a new level.

 bio-alignment is based on Pjotr's experience designing the BioScala Alignment handler and BioRuby's PAML support.
 Read the